oVirt/ovirt-site/source/feature/vmpayload.html.md

 ### Detailed Description

 There are many cases in which there is a need to pass a payload to a VM.
-For example, running windows sysprep, external management of installation of 3rd party products, etc. The purpose of the feature is to allow adding such a payload externally, specify the payload method (CD, floppy), specify when this data has to be available, and etc.
+For example, running windows sysprep, external management of installation of 3rd party products, etc. The purpose of the feature is to allow adding such a payload externally, specify the payload method (CD, floppy), specify when this data has to be available, etc.

 The payload options are: